djipco/luminoctopus/README.md

 ## How many LEDs can be controlled?

 This project allows you to reliably control a maximum of 1365 addressable RGB LEDs per channel at a refresh rate of 24Hz.
-This yields a total of 10920 LEDs for all 8 channels.
-However, if you want to maintain a refresh rate of 30Hz, you will have to lower the number of LEDs to 1101 per channel (8808 total).
-These threshold apply to 800kHz LEDs.
-If you use 400kHz LEDs, you will get half that.
+This yields a total of 10 920 LEDs for all 8 channels. **At a refresh rate of 30Hz, it supports 1101 LEDs per channel (8 808 total)**.
+These threshold apply to standard 800kHz RGB LEDs.
+If you use 400kHz LEDs, you will get half those numbers.

-It's always a tradeoff between frame rate, type of LED (RGB vs. RGBW), protocol speed, and number of LEDs.
-If you use the TouchDesigner component, the maximum number of LEDs given the current parameters is shown on the component's parameter page.

-Note that there is a hard maximum of 1365 RGB LEDs and 1023 RGBW LEDs per channel (no matter the frame rate).
-This is due to limits imposed by the size of a single DMA transfer (32kbits).
+The maximum number of supported LEDs depend on desired refresh rate, type of LED (RGB vs. RGBW), and protocol speed (400kHz vs. 800kHz).
+There is a **hard maximum of 1365 RGB LEDs and 1023 RGBW LEDs per channel** (no matter the refresh rate).
+This is due to limits imposed by the size of a single DMA transfer (32kbits) on the microcontroller.

+> [!NOTE]
+> _To help you figure out the usable maximum, the TouchDesigner component computes and displays the maximum
+> number of LEDs per channel given the currently selected settings._

-The USB communication speed usually is not an issue.
-The Teensy supports either USB 1.1 Full Speed (12Mbits/s) and USB 2.0 High Speed (480Mbits/s).
-To update 1365 LEDs on each of the 8 channels, you must send about 44KB of data.
-If you want to do this at 30Hz, your going to need a bandwidth of 1250KB/s or 10Mbps.
-This is below the 12Mbps limit of USB 1.1 but you probably are using USB 2.0 anyway.
+To be on the safe side, you should use USB 2.0 or more recent.
+Luminoctopus connects at either **USB 1.1 Full Speed** (12Mbits/s) or **USB 2.0 High Speed** (480Mbits/s).
+To update 1365 LEDs on each of the 8 channels, it must send about 44KB of data.
+To do this at 30Hz, it needs a bandwidth of 1250KB/s (~10Mbps).
+This is below the 12Mbps limit of USB 1.1, but a little close.

 ## How can I use it?